amir-akbari361/amir-akbari361/README.md

 ### Hi there 👋

 I am **AmirAkbari**.
-I like solving problems, traveling, playing music.
+I like solving problems, traveling and playing music.
 🌍 Traveling and exploring new places inspire me.

 ## 🤝 Connect with me: